This is THE NUMBER ONE of my "PRIDE & JOY" Projects! :)

 The small box on top is the mic preamp and PTT control relay.
 The relay converts the pull-to-ground PTT of the D104 into a +12v signal to energize the relays in the exciter, transmitter, and T/R switch.
 The mic preamp/audio driver is the only solid state portion of this whole transmitter!
 (It is the salvaged audio amp portion of a lightning-fried computer's sound card.
 BTN!!)
 It is capable of producing about 2 watts of audio, but only needs to push a few dozen milliwatts into the exciter to drive the modulator.

 2006 UPDATE: This solid state unit (small box, sitting on upper left) now provides the audio drive to the "BOB" V4.0 modulator stage, instead.
-The exiter thus provides 3w of unmodulated RF to the TX.
-As of 5/24/2005, I started using my digital RF generator instead of this homebrew exciter.
+The exiter provided 3w of unmodulated RF to the TX.
+On 5/24/2005, I started using my digital RF generator instead of this homebrew exciter.
 It is digital and never drifts!
 It's 100mw output is sufficient to drive the "B.O.B."
 V4.0 AM transmitter.
 Thus, this exciter is no longer used for that purpose.
 I later replaced that signal generator with a homebrew PLL VFO/receiver unit, which is now a permanent part of this B.O.B. transmitter! ;)

-You can click this link to see more details about this homebrew QRP transmitter/RF Exciter unit. :)
+You can click this link to see more details about this homebrew QRP transmitter. :)

 |V3.2 - 50 watt AM TX!|